tweag/monad-bayes/docs/source/usage.md

 - `Weighted m`
 - `Sequential m`

-Basic instances of `MonadInfer`:
+Basic instances of `MonadMeasure`:
 - `Enumerator` (discrete distributions only)

-Composed instances of `MonadInfer`:
+Composed instances of `MonadMeasure`:

 - `Weighted SamplerIO` (used in weighted sampling)
 - `Traced (Weighted SamplerIO)` (used in MCMC)